cjacquelineq/cjacquelineq.github.io/README.md

 <img src="http://cjacquelineq.github.io/profile.jpg" width="270">

 - I am a fourth year student at UC Davis major in Statistics and Economics (Degree expected in June 2017).
 - I am from Guangdong, China.
+I currently live in Davis, California, USA.
 - I am interested in Data Science and Analytical Finance.
 - I program in R and python.
-- I like music.